 6.0 SALES REQUIREMENTS AND LIMITS

-6.1 NO EXCLUSIVE TERRITORIES Exclusive territories are not granted to anyone.
-No franchise fees are required.
+6.1 NO EXCLUSIVE TERRITORIES Exclusive territories are not granted to anyone and no franchise fees are required.

 6.2 SALES RECEIPTS Except for cases where orders are placed over the Internet, all Distributors must provide their retail customers with two copies of a sales receipt at the time of the sale.
 These receipts are to set forth the Customer Satisfaction guarantee for Sisel products (if any), as well as any consumer protection rights afforded by applicable law.
 Distributors must maintain all retail sales receipts for a period of three years and furnish them to Sisel upon request.
 Records documenting the purchases of Distributors’ Preferred Customers will be maintained by Sisel.
 Distributors must ensure that the following information is contained on each sales receipt: